Bic Cristal: Design

-The Museum of Modern Art in New York City recognised the Bic Cristal's industrial design by introducing it into the museum's permanent collection.
+The Museum of Modern Art in New York City (MoMA) recognised the Bic Cristal's industrial design by introducing it into the museum's permanent collection.

 Its hexagonal shape resembles the typical wooden pencil and grants strength and three grip points giving high writing stability.
 The pen's transparent polystyrene barrel and polypropylene tube show the ink-level.
 The only exception is the BIC Cristal UP, a pen marketed by Bic that supposedly creates more vivid lines when used.
 These pens have a white barrel and, depending on what color the ink reservoir contains, a small area of the pen barrel and cap with the corresponding ink color.
 A tiny hole in the barrel's body maintains the same air pressure inside and outside the pen.

-The pens' ink color has many different varieties, ranging from the 'classic' colors (blue, black, red, and green), to pink and purple.
-The thick ink flows down due to capillary action from the tube inside the barrel, to feed the ball bearing, which spins freely within a brass tip.
-In 1961, the stainless steel ball was replaced with much harder tungsten carbide.
-This ballpoint is first vitrified by heat, then ground down and milled to an accuracy of 0.1 µm between spinning plates coated with industrial diamond abrasives.
-Since 1991 the pen's streamlined polypropylene cap has had a small hole to reduce the risk of suffocation if the cap is inhaled.
+The pen is available in many different ink colors, ranging from the classic blue, black, red, and green of traditional offices, to pink, purple, and other modern and artistic colors.
+The thick ink flows down due to capillary action from the tube inside the barrel, to feed the ball, which can rotate within a brass bearing.

+In 1961, the originally stainless steel ball was replaced by a much harder tungsten carbide ball.
+It is first vitrified by heat, then ground down and milled to an accuracy of 0.1 µm between spinning plates coated with industrial diamond abrasives.
+Since 1991 the pen's streamlined polypropylene cap has a small hole added, to reduce the risk of suffocation if the cap is inhaled.
 Polypropylene is used instead of polystyrene because it absorbs impact better, reducing the chance of the pen cracking or splitting if it is dropped onto the cap.